Export Dashboards and Widgets

 1. Open the dashboard you want to export.

-2. Click the menu button in the top right corner of the dashboard and select Export:
+2. Click the (ellipsis) menu button in the top right corner of the dashboard and select Export:

-Screenshot of the top right corner of the screenshot showing the ... menu opened with the Export option clearly visible.
+The top right corner of the dashboard showing the ellipsis menu opened with the Export option highlighted.

 The export file will start being processed, do not leave the page before the file is finalized and downloaded to your machine: